numba/numba/docs/source/developer/architecture.rst

         ret i32 0
    }

-If created during Stage :ref:`parallel-accelerator`, parfor operations are lowered in the following manner.
+If created during :ref:`parallel-accelerator`, parfor operations are lowered in the following manner.
 First, instructions in the parfor's init block are lowered into the existing function using the normal lowering code.
 Second, the loop body of the parfor is turned into a separate GUFunc.